Biofertiliser

 Anaerobic digestion or composting

 Anaerobic digestion sits alongside composting as alternative processing technologies.
 Composting and AD processing of organic waste are both two well proven, extensively used and often complimentary technologies used world wide.
 The choice of processing pathway depends on the composition of the feedstock and the desired products produced in response to the local market demand and opportunities.
 In some applications with specific feedstock, composting will be the optimal processing path, while in other applications and feedstocks AD processing will be optimal.
-In general, high energy feedstocks such as food waste are better suited for AD whereas high fibre feedstocks such as greenwaste are more suited to composting.
-Most importantly, they both keep waste out of landfills and hence substantially reduce greenhouse gas emissions and other environmental risks and impacts associated with that processing practice .
+A benefit of AD processing compared to composting is that AD processing also produces valuable energy as well as a fertiliser.

-Dispersal of biofertiliser to land
+Application of biofertiliser to land

 Digestate contains high levels of macro- and micro-nutrients and as such presents an environmentally sound alternative to mineral and synthetic fertilisers.
 Nevertheless, the use of digestate as biofertiliser has been limited by the perception of farmers, food wholesalers, food retailers, politicians, decision makers and the general public as being un-safe due to its origin from waste materials and animal by-products.
 This is generally because all residues from anaerobic digestion of organic waste have been considered as being a biosolid and thus within the regulatory limitations on sewage biosolids use.
 Because the characteristics are different separate consideration of the attributes of digestate and biosolids will assist in maximising the value of the products from anaerobic digestion of organic wastes.